GigibyteDev/ElevenLabs_TTSDiscordBot/README.md

       - Voice Permissions
         - Connect
         - Speak
-3. Download the zip file of .dll's for your system from this link: https://github.com/discord-net/Discord.Net/tree/dev/voice-natives
-4. Extract libopus.dll and libsodium.dll to your program's root folder (Probably bin/debug/net7.0/ (May need to be built once in debug mode))
-5. Change libopus.dll name to opus.dll
+3. Ensure FFMPEG is installed system-wide, or an ffmpeg executable is placed in the bin file of the project.
-6. Run the program, and add your ElevenLabs key to your server's bot instance with the /addkey command (requires admin priveledges)
+4. Run the program, and add your ElevenLabs key to your server's bot instance with the /addkey command (requires admin priveledges)
-7. Use the generated /ai command to access your account's voices
+5. Use the generated /ai command to access your account's voices

-3/21/2023 NOTE: As of 3/15/2023, Discord has pushed a change to the voice connection process which breaks Discord .Net's voice functionality.
-Please pull Discord .Net dev branch locally and swap from the nuget version to the local version for the time being, until the change gets pushed to the nuget branch.